YadamVinay369/ImageTracer/README.md

 # Image Tracer

-InsightRise is a responsive single page image search engine made using HTML, CSS, JavaScript and Pexels API with smooth aesthetic design.
+InsightRise is a responsive single-page image search engine made using HTML, CSS, JavaScript, and Pexels API with smooth aesthetic design.

 ## Project Description

 Image Tracer fetches the latest images as per the user's search query and is displayed.
 ## Salient Features
-1. User can search for an image.
+1. The user can search for an image.
-2. User can Download an image.
+2. The user can Download an image.
 3. Responsive Design.
 ## Installation